 Jiang Ziya’s Release to Digital & Home Video for the 2021 Chinese New Year!

-Available on Digital & Home Video (Amazon USA link)Jiang Ziya Feb 9, 2021
+Available on Digital & Home Video (Amazon USA link)Jiang Ziya Beginning Feb 9, 2021

 Christopher Sabat‘s vocal performance is on par with Zheng Xi ’s own in the titular role, and the actresses are just as equally notable.
 The English voice actress (unlisted in the information I’ve obtained) for Daji is sweet, reminiscent of Zach Tyler Eisen‘s Ang from Avatar: The Last Airbender.
 In contrast, Morgan Garrett gives viewers a very sentai-style performance as Juiwei (Nine Tail).
 The purpose is no better or worse than in what viewers expect from watching an episode of Power Rangers, for example.

-Daji’s search for her missing father, including needing the black flower from Mount Yodou, is still there, but its significance is nearly lost in the translation.
+The translation nearly obscures the significance of Daji’s search for her missing father, including her need for the black flower from Mount Yodou.
 The reasons aren’t as important.
 But this problem has always been around since the early days of bringing foreign language films to another country.
 Translators have a hard choice of rewriting or honouring the material because “it must follow the movement of the lips in the animation.”
 There was probably more balance between these two plots with the original, but this presentation favoured one over the other.

 4 Stars out of 5